All you need is a few simple ingredients and less than 30 minutes for hot, crispy Homemade Churros with Chocolate Sauce!

 - The chocolate sauce will thicken as it cools, so it's best to make it right before you're ready to serve it with the churros.

-- A pastry tip isn't essential, however using the large star-shaped tip will give the churros the textured lines you see in the photos.
+- A pastry tip isn't essential, however using the large star-shaped tip will give the churros the textured lines characteristic of classic churros.

 - This churro recipe can be easily doubled.